 |1989||26 FEB 1989 - 28 MAR 1989||USS AMERICA (CV-66)||162160 (45) / 162168 (46)||NORTHSTAR 89||VRC-40 DET ALPHA|

 |1989||VRC-40 DET BRAVO|

 |1989||USS LEXINGTON (CV-16)||162142 (47) / 162169||NS Roosevelt Roads||VRC-40 DET CHARLIE|

 |1990||Dec 28, 1990 - May 1, 1991||USS THEODORE ROOSEVELT (CVN-71)||(45) / 162168 (46)||CVW-8

 |VRC-40 DET DELTA, LCDR Leon Aube OIC, LT R. Andreas, LT J. Hackler, LT Wingler

 LT Ed "ROOKIE" Cook

-The Tailhook Magazine from 1991 had a nice article of the VRC-40 DET Charlie "Who are thoses Guys".
+The Tailhook Magazine from 1991 had a nice article about the VRC-40 DET Charlie "Who are those guys".
 Never have seen this article.
 If you have them, I'm happy to get a copy of them.